zcorpan/html-parser-book/manuscript/parser.md

 The HTML standard took the opportunity to make the shorter syntax conforming (that is, `<meta charset="utf-8">`), which lowers the barrier to specify an encoding for the document.

 Originally, `<meta http-equiv>` was a feature intended for web servers, not for clients.
 The idea was that servers could scan for the http-equiv in an HTML file, and set the corresponding HTTP headers when serving it.
-Servers didn’t do that.
+Servers didn't do that.
 Instead, web browsers picked it up.

-Also note the absurdity of encoding the character encoding in the character encoding of the document that you’re trying to decode, especially when it’s not the very first thing in the file (like in, e.g., CSS and XML).
+Also note the absurdity of encoding the character encoding in the character encoding of the document that you're trying to decode, especially when it’s not the very first thing in the file (like in, e.g., CSS and XML).

 Before the HTML parser starts, a prescan of the byte stream can take place in an attempt to find a character encoding declaration.
 This prescan is essentially a simplified HTML parser.
 The prescan is usually done on the first 1024 bytes, and there is a conformance requirement for documents to include the encoding declaration within the first 1024 bytes.

-The prescan supports skipping comments and bogus comments, but doesn’t make any effort to skip, e.g., `style` elements.
+The prescan supports skipping comments and bogus comments, but doesn't make any effort to skip, e.g., `style` elements.
 So something that looks like an encoding declaration inside a `style` element will be picked up as an encoding declaration by the prescan.

 The encoding that is picked up by the prescan, if any, is only tentative.
 The actual HTML parser can find an encoding declaration with a different value (uncommon but possible), and if it does, the parser will change the encoding to the newly found value, either on the fly (if possible), or by reloading the document with the new encoding.